dfo-pacific-science/dfo-salmon-ontology/docs/ADR.md

 We will use SHACL (Shapes Constraint Language) for:
 - Data validation and quality control
-- Automated estimate type assignment (Hyatt 1997 framework)
+- Manual estimate type assignment (Hyatt 1997 framework) - automated classification deferred to post-MVP
 - Method-specific threshold enforcement

 ### Rationale